ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 [Link to video](https://youtu.be/gs1B1gvBIqQ?si=ZZXuCWSa__b0JPwz)

 * Use extra 4% lightning bolt instead of movement for this fight.
+* Can use Earth Elemental

 One phase fight.
 NPCs give buffs, healers will be assigned specific buffs to specific people.

 Start stacked in front of the boss.
 Everyone gets extra button which will transport you out of the Twilight Realm where you are fighting the boss.
 When *Hour of Twilight* is cast you should click the button unless you are assigned to soak.
-(Will probably have rotating groups to handle this)
+Rotating Groups handle this.

 ### Macro for Hour of Twilight
 If you want to use a macro instead of dragging the spell to your bars you can use: